CLRX/CLRX-mirror/README.md

 * BUILD_STATIC_EXE - build with statically linked executables
 * GCC5CXX11NEWABI - build with new GCC5 C++11 ABI
 * NO_STATIC - no static libraries
+* NO_CLWRAPPER - do not build CLRXWrapper
+* CPU_ARCH - target CPU architecture (in GCC parameter to -march, for MSVC parameter to /arch:)
 * OPENCL_DIST_DIR - an OpenCL directory distribution installation (optional)

 You can just add one or many of these options to cmake command: